An Introduction to Oolongs

 Green teas are un-oxidised, like a leaf which has just fallen.
 When making a green tea, the leaves are heated which destroys the enzymes in the leaf to stop them changing colour.
 Black teas are fully oxidised, like a leaf which has gone fully black.

 Oolongs are in the middle.
-After green, the leaf turns yellow, orange, red, and brown.
-This is the oolong zone.
-These leaves are partly oxidised.
+As a leaf falls to the floor, it gets damaged.
+The damage causes the leaf to go brown.
+These leaves become partly oxidised.
 This enormous spectrum of oxidation makes oolongs the most broad spectrum tea type.

 That’s the first part of the story.
 Simply halting the oxidation process to make a ‘semi-oxidised’ tea might be an easy catch-all definition for an oolong, there are many more stages in the process of making tea which will determine the quality of your oolong.